to: cocoa-dev@lists.apple.com

 preemption is relative to {user, supervisor} mode:

 .
-In any given system design,
+In any given system design,how linux differs from unix:

 some operations performed by the system